cshoben/cs201-resources/troubleshooting.md

 </details>

-More TBD.
-Please post your question on Ed for further assistance.
+The above steps were drafted during Spring 2022, our first semester of implementing VS Code.
+As a result, these pieces of advice might be incomplete.
+Please post your question on Ed for further assistance and let us know if the troubleshooting guide does not resolve your issue, then we can revise this guide!

 ## Git - FAQ